ONE

 soft, but her point stung because I didn’t think she was warning me against the

-the few people who knew about my death sentence, but only because she had been
+tag.
+She was one of the few people who knew about my death sentence—she’d been

-about her reasoning, and I never asked.
-Whether she knew why I’d been sentenced
+reasoning, and I never asked.
+If she knew why I’d been sentenced to die, or why

 She nudged me out